-Participants will also have the full-time support of a robust residential and administrative staff.
-You will be assigned to a residential group of approximately 20 classmates and under the mentorship of a Resident Assistant (RA).
-Your Resident Assistant will help ensure that you thrive academically and socially.
+You will also have the full-time support of a robust residential and administrative staff.
+You will be assigned to a residential group of approximately 15 classmates and under the mentorship of a Resident Assistant (RA).
+Your RA will help ensure that you thrive academically and socially.

 Duke was recently ranked first on The Daily Meal’s list of best college food in America.
-Summer Academy participants will be given food points, which you will use to dine at campus eateries of your choice.
-Unused food points will not be refunded.
+You will be given meal swipes, which you will use to dine at a wide selection of campus eateries.
+Unused meal swipes will not be refunded.
 With Duke’s state-of-the-art dining facilities, you will be able to select from a wide variety of enjoyable and healthful dining options.

-If you decide to venture off campus and explore Durham, you will discover what Southern Living has deemed as “The South’s Tastiest Town”.
-Although you will not be able to use your food points off-campus, you may still wish to explore Durham’s extraordinary array of restaurants.
+If you decide to venture off campus and explore Durham with your RA group, you will discover what Southern Living has deemed as “The South’s Tastiest Town”.
+Although you will not be able to use your food points off-campus, you may wish to explore Durham’s extraordinary array of restaurants with your RA group.

 We also place all of our students into “RA Groups”.
-These tight-knit communities are each led by one Resident Assistant (RA) and participate in a wide variety of daily activities.
-While many of these activities will take place on Duke’s West Campus, others will involve exploring other parts of campus and Durham.
-You must remain on Duke campus at all times, unless accompanied by a Summer Session staff member.
-You are allowed to go to the basketball court on Central Campus.
-You are allowed to use the Duke shuttle bus as a means of transportation.
-You are not allowed to use public transportation such as public buses, Uber, taxi, or Lyft unless accompanied by a staff member.
-You are not allowed to be transported in a car of anyone but a staff member without prior permission from your parent or guardian.
-The RA activities will include on- and off-campus excursions and may include without limitation going to the Nasher Museum of Art or the Duke Forest, Southpoint Mall, Durham’s Ninth Street, the University of North Carolina, downtown Durham, and the Museum of Life and Science.
+These tight-knit communities are each led by one RA and participate in a wide variety of daily activities.
+While many of these activities will take place on Duke’s West Campus, others will involve exploring other parts of campus and Durham, such as the Nasher Museum of Art, Southpoint Mall, Durham’s Ninth Street, and the University of North Carolina.
 These activities are designed not only to be engaging and enriching, but to cultivate a sense of community and belonging.

-Taking the SAT and/or the ACT is a crucial part of the college admissions process for many high school students.
-Attend this Weekend Expo to learn more about these two exams (format, scoring, and content).
+Taking the SAT or ACT is a crucial part of the college admissions process for many high school students.
+Attend this Weeknight Expo to learn more about the format, scoring, and content of these two exams.
 Not only will you learn key test-taking strategies, but you will also see how these strategies can help you in your high school classes.
 This course is hands-on, involves demonstrations from a test-taking professional, and helps you understand more about the role of the SAT and ACT in college admissions and scholarship decision-making.

 College Preparation Expo

 Applying to and succeeding in college can prove challenging without adequate preparation.
-Attend this Weekend Expo and get important tips on how to prepare a competitive application packet, what to expect in your first year of college, and how to tackle its challenges.
+Attend this Weeknight Expo and get important tips on how to prepare a competitive application packet, what to expect in your first year of college, and how to tackle its challenges.
 We start by exploring the college search process and identifying factors that will lead you to find the college that will be the best fit for you.
-We then review the components of a college application packet and share with you strategies for writing an effective college application essay and for creating a resume and activities list that will reflect your interests and potential contributions to a college community.
-Finally, we explore the opportunities and challenges of your first year as a college student.
+We then review the components of a college application packet.
+This involves sharing strategies for writing an effective college application essay, creating a resume, and constructing an activities list that will reflect your interests and potential contributions to a college community.
+Finally, we explore the potential opportunities and challenges you may face during your first year as a college student.
 We will discuss strategies for adapting to a new environment, managing your time, and staying healthy.
-In addition we will provide academic and residential resources to help you successfully navigate your exciting and challenging first year of college.
+In addition, we will provide academic and residential resources to help you successfully navigate your exciting and challenging first year of college.